Abhyanga is the Sanskrit word for a certain style of massage used in Ayurveda.

 Kapha : use mustard oil or spiced safflower oil with essential oils such as clove, juniper, ginger, bay leaf, pine, cedarwood, bergamot, petitgrain, clary sage, cardamom or eucalyptus.
 Or a scrub of rice with herbs of cinnamon, orange peel or cloves.

 Traditionally, we would perform the oil Abhyanga, followed by the scrub to remove the excess oil.
-Vata benefit from keep oil on the skin more than Pitta or Kapha, who would want to remove the excess.
+Vata benefits from keeping oil on the skin more than Pitta or Kapha, who would want to remove the excess.

 Creating the right environment to do an Abhyanga self-massage :

-Alternatively, this can be done in the shower, using oil, scrubs or a blend of oil and course rock or sea salt.
+Alternatively, this can be done in the shower, using oil, scrubs or a blend of oil and coarse rock or sea salt.